 In late February, the Army Corps of Engineers was working to deepen the Savannah River abutting the city of Savannah, Georgia.
 Hauling up huge gobs with their clamshell digger, the team came across two cannons, the origins of which remain unknown.

-Based on their measurements, the cannons have been identified as nine-pounds guns predating the Civil War.
+Based on their measurements, the cannons have been identified as nine-pound guns predating the Civil War.
 (In terms of firepower, these guns were no joke.)
 They were pulled up near the historic site of Old Fort Jackson, alongside a piece of timber and an anchor from the same period.
 Only after the objects were set down on board could be separated from the muck.

 “What you have left is whatever the dredge pulled up,” said Andrea Farmer, an archaeologist with the Army Corps of Engineers, in a phone call.
 “It could be anything from telephone poles, to old tires, to metal pieces, and then of course the cannon.”